StuartRiffle/ragtag-tiger/README.md

 **RAG/TAG Tiger** is a [LlamaIndex](https://github.com/run-llama/llama_index) wrapper that:
 - provides a command line interface for doing primitive RAG queries on local documents/code
-- runs queries on an in-process LLM, an internal inference server, or a commercial endpoint
+- runs queries on an in-process LLM, a local inference server, or a commercial endpoint
 - loads/updates/stores vector indices to avoid redundant processing
-- provides fine grained control over which files to index or be excluded
-- auto-downloads loaders from the [LlamaIndex hub](https://llamahub.ai) to process custom file types
+- auto-downloads loaders from the [LlamaIndex hub](https://llamahub.ai) for custom file types
-- allows basic control of LLM inference parameters (temperature, etc)
-- can tack together system prompts and queries from multiple sources
-- supports interactive "chat" mode on the command line
+- supports pseudo-interactive "chat" on the command line

 It's mostly the same boilerplate/glue you were going to have to write anyway.
 If this code saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with ChatGPT, please feel free to buy me a coffee.